Xyrothyl/CSCI-4470-OpenSource/Assignments/Term Project/MyProjectProposal.md

 Semester Plan
 -------------
 It seems difficult to have a patch accepted in the timeframe we have so my plan should at least try to incorporate tasks throughout the canonical workflow.
 Aside from the coding itself, I mean to set up and tune the development environment for the kernel, as the toolchain is important in maintaining the codebase at scale.

-The other area for me to explore is the community itself with a goal of actually interacting with its members.
+A (seemingly) endlessly available task that will be involved is research, especially introductory information.
+Fortunately, there are a variety of such sources available online; this [tutorial](https://kernelnewbies.org/FirstKernelPatch) offers much guidance in the initial setup.
+The other area for me to explore is the community itself with a goal of productively engaging with its members.

 Technology
 ----------
-The main language used is C. Other tools used in development and building include the table below.

 Kernel Compilation
 | Program | Minimal version | Purpose |